 \section{Conclusion}

-In this paper, we propose two accelerated decentralized gradient descent methods $\NAPD$ and $\NAPDSC$ for minimizing non-strongly convex and strongly convex objective functions, respectively. $\NAPD$ and $\NAPDSC$ use only column stochastic matrices for information fusion and achieve the convergence rates of $O\pr{\frac{1}{k^2}}$ and $O\pr{\pr{1 - C\sqrt{\frac{\mu}{L}}}^k} $ respectively.
-To the best of our knowledge, $\NAPD$ and $\NAPDSC$ are the first decentralized methods over unbalanced directed graphs to match the optimal convergence rate of first-order methods (up to constant factors depending only on the mixing matrix).
-The effectiveness of the proposed methods have been confirmed by numerical experiments.
+This paper proposes two accelerated decentralized methods, namely $\NAPD$ and $\NAPDSC$, for minimizing non-strongly and strongly convex objective functions, respectively.
+Both methods use only column stochastic matrices for information fusion and achieve the convergence rates of $O\pr{\frac{1}{k^2}}$ and $O\pr{\pr{1 - C\sqrt{\frac{\mu}{L}}}^k}$, respectively.
+To our best knowledge, $\NAPD$ and $\NAPDSC$ are the first decentralized methods over unbalanced directed graphs that match the optimal convergence rate of first-order methods (up to constant factors depending only on the mixing matrix).
+Their effectiveness has been confirmed by numerical experiments.